Quantum Error Correction Scheme for Fully Correlated Noise: Correlated channels with error operators

 \section{Correlated channels with error operators $\sigma_x^{\otimes n}, \sigma_y^{\otimes n}, \sigma_z^{\otimes n}$}

-In \cite{LLP}, a hybrid quantum error correction scheme was implemented using the IBM computer for the fully correlated channels with error operators $\sigma_x^{\otimes n}, \sigma_y^{\otimes n}, \sigma_z^{\otimes n}$.
-Theoretically, one can use one arbitrary ancilla to protect $n-1$ data qubits if $n$ is odd, and use two classical bits to protect $n-2$ data qubits and yet preserving the two classical bits.
-However, it fails to produce good results on the IBM computer for 4 and 5 qubits.
-Here, we did more experiments, and found that we can indeed get reasonable results as shown in appendix 4.
-Conceivably, the IBM quantum computers have improved.
-The circuit diagrams for the recursive scheme are shown below for easy reference.
+In \cite{LLP}, a hybrid quantum error correction scheme for fully-correlated channels with error operators $\sigma_x^{\otimes n}, \sigma_y^{\otimes n}, \sigma_z^{\otimes n}$ was implemented using the IBM quantum computers.
+Theoretically, this scheme allows the use of a single arbitrary ancilla to protect $n-1$ data qubits if $n$ is odd, and use two classical bits to protect $n-2$ data qubits and yet preserving the two classical bits.
+However, their numerical experiments using the IBM quantum computers failed to produce good results for $n=4$ and $n=5$.
+Here, we conducted additional experiments and discovered that we can indeed obtain reasonable results as shown in Appendix 4.
+Conceivably, the IBM quantum computers may have undergone improvements since our initial implementation.
+For ease of reference, we provide the circuit diagrams for the recursive scheme in Figures \ref{xyz2}-\ref{xyzeven}.

-\\ Here $P_n$ denotes the encoding matrix for the $n$-qubit case.
+Here $P_n$ denotes the encoding matrix for the $n$-qubit case.
 That is, $P_2=\frac{1}{\sqrt{2}}(I_2\otimes \sigma_z+\sigma_x\otimes \sigma_x)$ and $P_3$ is the permutation matrix such that for any $a,b,c\in \{0,1\}$, $P_3|abc\rangle=|a\oplus c\rangle|a\oplus b\rangle|a\oplus b\oplus c\rangle$ or

 and for $k\geq 2$,